 In March 2020 with the onset of the COVID-19 pandemic, most clinical research across Ontario and Canada stopped abruptly.
 As the province begins to reopen, hospitals are tasked with the challenge of resuming clinical activity and clinical research in a safe and responsible way.
-Over the past few months, the University Hospital Network (UHN) has taken on this challenge with great success.
+Over the past few months, the University Health Network (UHN) has taken on this challenge with great success.
 UHN is one of many hospitals across Ontario working on solutions to allow for safe and effective clinical research in our new reality.

 Clinical Trials Ontario spoke with a few of the key players at UHN responsible for rolling out the restart of clinical research at their institution, including Dr. Harry Janssen, Chair of UHN’s Clinical Research Restart Committee, Katie Roposa, Director of Research Quality Integration, and Mike Voth, Manager of Research Quality Integration.